Pardoxa/net_ensembles/README.md

-# Rust library for network-ensembles
+# Rust library for random graph ensembles

 Implements simple sampling and monte carlo (or rather markov-) steps, that can be used to create a markov chain.